kandycediep/Git-Workflow-Practice/Git-Workflow-Tutorial.md

 ## Command

+First, open a terminal on your machine and navigate to the location where you want to save this repository.

 1. Go to this repository on GitHub.
 2. Click the green **Code** button.
 3. Select **HTTPS** and copy the URL.